 You may assume that late-night eating is normal because that’s what you do every night, when you’re bored or when you can’t sleep.
 However, sometimes there’s more to it than that.
 The first course of action to take is to identify the cause or trigger of your late-night eating.

 From the four causes above, you could be practicing poor eating habits, maybe dealing with too much stress, or you may have an eating disorder called the night eating syndrome.
-The Night Eating Syndrome (NES) is a condition where you indulge in nighttime eating recurrences described as either excessive food consumption past dinner or characteristics like evening hyperphagia or nocturnal ingestions (2).
+The Night Eating Syndrome (NES) is a condition where you indulge in nighttime eating recurrences described as either excessive food consumption past dinner or waking up in the middle of the night specifically to eat (2).
 NES has symptoms such as:

 - Morning anorexia where you don’t feel like eating in the morning